Your browser is not supported or outdated so some features of the site might not be available.

 No

-The Samsung G55A has great accuracy out of the box.
-There are some issues with the white balance, especially in brighter shades, but most colors are displayed accurately.
-Pure blues and reds are a bit off, but most colors look good.
+The accuracy before calibration is great.
+There are some issues with the white balance, especially in brighter shades, but most colors are accurate.
+Even without a dedicated sRGB mode, colors aren't too oversaturated.
 Gamma follows the sRGB curve well, but dark scenes are a bit too dark.
 The color temperature is a bit cool, giving everything a slightly bluish tint.

 9.5